nmwsharp/polyscope-docs/source/structures/surface_mesh/basics.md

     The default ordering is probably the same as yours for data on **vertices, faces, and corners**.
 However, data on **edges and halfedges** is much more likely to require setting an ordering.

+### Updating a mesh

+The locations of the vertices in a mesh can be updated with the member function `updateVertexPositions(newPositions)`.
+All quantities will be preserved.
+Changing the connectivity or element counts in a mesh is not supported, you will need to register a new mesh (perhaps with the same name to overwrite).

+??? func "`#!cpp void SurfaceMesh::updateVertexPositions(const std::vector<glm::vec3>& newPositions)`"

+    Update the vertex positions in a surface mesh structure.

+    - `pointPositions` is the new 3D vertex locations.
+The length must be equal to the current number of vertices.

+    **TODO:** Make this use the adaptors and create a 2D variant so it can accept all the types the initial constructor can.